19hours/sg-statutes/Acts/Intellectual Property Office of Singapore Act.md

 (a) in connection with the application for or obtaining of a patent or any procedure relating to a patent under the Patents Act (Cap.
 221);

 (b) in connection with the registration of a trade mark or any procedure relating to a registered trade mark under the Trade Marks Act (Cap.
-332); or
+332);

+[Act 19 of 2014 wef 01/04/2019]

 (c) in connection with the registration of a design or any procedure relating to a registered design under the Registered Designs Act (Cap.
-266);
+266); or

+[Act 19 of 2014 wef 01/04/2019]

+(d) in connection with the registration of a geographical indication or any procedure relating to a registered geographical indication under the Geographical Indications Act 2014;

+[Act 19 of 2014 wef 01/04/2019]

 “member” means a member of the Office;